Succession planning: preparing for future success

 Contents

-Succession planning is closely connected to strategic workforce planning.
-When done well, it should not only focus on replacing people but also on:
+When done well, succession planning should not only focus on replacing people but also on:

 • developing internal talent